-The Kibworth villages have one large three-form entry Primary School, with 545 pupils on roll at start of 2015/16, increasing to 624 for 2016/17, 6 below the capacity.
+The Kibworth villages have one large three-form entry Primary School, with 601 pupils on roll at January 2020, with a forecast of increasing to 626 for 2021, 4 below the capacity.
 It is a Church of England school and part of a multi-academy trust, Discovery Schools Academies Trust.
 It was judged Outstanding by Ofsted in 2010 and Outstanding by the Diocese of Leicester in its most recent Statutory Inspection of Anglian and Methodist Schools (SIAMS) inspection in 2015.

-The school has agreed an increased Pupil Admission Number (PAN) of 90 from September 2016 and a maximum Number on Role (NOR) of 630, and is reviewing its admission policy for 2018/19 and beyond to help manage pupil numbers.
-It is built three additional classrooms and extended the hall in 2016 to ease pressure on space following 30% growth in the past five years, but any further growth places the quality of, and access to, primary education in the Kibworth villages at serious risk of harm.
+The school has agreed an increased Pupil Admission Number (PAN) of 90 from September 2016 and a maximum Number on Role (NOR) of 630, and is reviewing its admission policy for 2019/20 and beyond to help manage pupil numbers.
+It has built three additional classrooms and extended the hall in 2016 to ease pressure on space following 30% growth in the past seven years, but any further growth places the quality of, and access to, primary education in the Kibworth villages at serious risk of harm.
 This is confirmed by Harborough District Council's Kibworth Settlement Profile (2015), which states that the school has 'no capacity to meet dwelling growth'.